New York high school football coach suspended for running up score on undefeated opponent

 The coach of a New York high school football program was suspended for one game for allegedly allowing his team to run up the score on a fellow undefeated opponent last week.

 Plainedge High School coach Rob Shaver was suspended under Nassau County’s “lopsided scores policy,” the New York Post reported Thursday.
-His team defeated South Shore High School 61-13 last Friday.
+His team defeated South Side High School 61-13 last Friday.
 Shaver decided to keep his best players in the game despite being up 35 points in the fourth quarter.

 UNDEFEATED HIGH SCHOOL FOOTBALL TEAM FORFEITS WINS AFTER USING INELIGIBLE PLAYER IN DIFFERENT JERSEY